thoughtbot/superglue/docs/runtime-types.md

 body) via `useContent<T>()`.
 Then you build the props template to fulfill it.
 The UI shape comes first, the business logic follows.

-Uou can use any runtime type validation library you like.
+You can use any runtime type validation library you like.
 Superglue includes experimental support for [Deepkit](https://deepkit.io/), which validates your server responses against your TypeScript types during development.
 Write the type, load the page, and the errors will guide you.